 Discover Your Face Shape

-Having a better understanding of your face shape can really help salvage any bad haircut.
-When you know what works best for your face, you don’t have to guess.
-We’d recommend knowing this before getting short hair so you can avoid getting Lord Farquaad locks altogether, but we understand that isn’t always possible.
-And you’ve likely already received your cut.
-Regardless, your strands are still salvageable.
-Use your face shape to dictate the styles that work best for you.
+Have you not cut your hair short yet?
+That means you still have some time to determine the right short haircut for your face shape.
+If you’ve already made the chop, not to worry.
+Use your face shape to dictate the short hairstyles that work best for you.
 While we can recommend certain styles to try, it’s up to you to recreate them to best flatter your face shape.
 This way you avoid hating every hairstyle you try when styling your short strands.